mbesser/mbesser.github.io/_case_studies/01_pelvina.md

 sections:
   - title: Information Architecture & User Flows
     contents:
+      - images:
+          - image_url: pelvina_ia.png
+            image_alt: A diagram that shows pelvina's content model and the relations within.
+            image_caption: |
-      - heading: Combined Site and Content Map
+              **Combined Site and Content Map**
-        text: |

               This document was used to document the content structure of the app and to communicate with involved actors.

               The challenge was to transfer the contents and methods of a common prevention course with personal participation into a digital form.
 The course structure and required interaction possibilities in the course are regulated by legal provisions.
-        images:
+      - images:
-          - image_url: pelvina_ia.png
+          - image_url: pelvina_flow_diagram.png
-            image_alt: A diagram that shows pelvina's content model and the relations within.
+            image_alt: A hand sketched flow diagram that shows how users should advance through the course.
-            image_caption: "Content Model"
+            image_caption: |
-      - heading: Process Flow Diagram & Wireframe Screen Flow
+              **Process Flow Diagram & Wireframe Screen Flow**
-        text: |

               Process of how users access the module content.
 Based on this a first screen flow for a prototype to test the inner logic.

               The core of the course are the modules.
 Their implementation must be simple, straightforward and comprehensible.
 To be reimbursed, users must have consumed all content.
 The app supports them in doing so.
-        images:
-          - image_url: pelvina_flow_diagram.png
-            image_alt: A hand sketched flow diagram that shows how users should advance through the course.
   - title: Wireframes and Prototype
     contents:
-      - heading: Low-fidelity wireframes with realistic content for an interactive prototype
-        text: |
+        - text: |
             Once the core functions, course structure and initial content were defined, this prototype was used to further test the concept.
-All essential parts of the app are included.
+All essential parts of the future product are included.

-          This prototype formed the basis for communication with product management and software developers and created a common understanding of the product vision.
           images:
             - image_url: pelvina_wireframe_prototype.png
               image_alt: A screenshot that shows a lot of grouped artboards in Sketch.
+              image_caption: |
+                **Low-fidelity wireframes for an interactive prototype**

-        image_caption: In Sketch I created wireframe screen mockups for each step in the user journey.
+                In Sketch I created wireframe screen mockups for each step in the user journey.
 Using InVision, I merged all of them into a simple prototype.
+It formed the basis for communication with product management and software developers and created a common understanding of the product vision.
   - title: Visual & Interface Design 1.0
     contents:
       - heading: Introduction and addressing the users
         text: |
-          For the heterogeneous target group, a design language had to be developed that did justice to the medical context and quality requirements as well as the sensitivity of the topic (pelvic floor and bladder weakness).
+          I created a restrained and functional design language that worked well within the medical context and with the heterogeneous target group.
+The ideacalm and clear did justice to the medical context and quality requirements as well as the sensitivity of the topic (pelvic floor and bladder weakness).
         images:
           - image_url: pelvina_design_v1_intro.png
             image_alt: Three device mockups that present some of the first screens users saw in version 1 when starting pelvina for the first time.